Australian Law Reform Commission Review - Copyright and the Digital Economy

 Dispelling some myths about the ALRC’s fair use proposals

-Recently there have been many claims made about the claimed negative effects of the introduction of a fair use provision in Australia.
+There have been many claims made about the negative effects of the introduction of a fair use provision in Australia.
 These claims are not supported by the facts.

 Myth 1 - the current system is working well.
 Or - if it ain’t broke don’t fix it